resteex0/dns-redirectors-report/README.md

 am recommended ufw is the best for my openion and great choise if you want large scale by insatlling it at service on respery-pi

 the https://github.com/resteex0/dns-redirectors-report have update every time with evilip list , you can download with ufw firewall to preventation from this kinds of evil attacks

+# c- intrustion preventation system or intrstion detection system

+am recommended suricata is the best IDS in history for detection or preventation and his exellent job for this kind of attacks

+note : suricata not working as you want if you dont customizing or download rules you needing for you understand , am recommended et open rules